wzdavid/ThinkRAG/README.md

 ```zsh
 ollama pull <model_name>
 ```
->_*We suggest you to specify the model_name otherwise it will point to the latest, smallest sized-parameter model that fits the name you indicate and may not be the model you want.*_
+>_*We suggest you to specify the model_name otherwise it will point to the latest, smallest sized-parameter model that fits the name you indicate, which may not be the model you actually want.*_

 Once the installation is complete, you may double-check that viewing all the models you have pulled via:
 ```zsh